ImgBotApp/InternetNL/detail/web/ipv6/web-AAAA/verdict/good_en.md

-Your name server contains an AAAA record with an IPv6 addresss for you web server.
+The name servers of your domain name contain one or more AAAA records with IPv6 addresses for you web server.